bigrobinson/Training-Data-Splitter/README.md

 # Training-Data_Splitter

-## A simple python module to split image training data into training, test, and evaluation directories.
+## A simple python module to split image training data into training, test, and validation directories.

 I have used this for
 training a YOLOv3 model.
 Data must be split into directories by class.
 The root directory shall contain one images directory